-The Commission on Water Resource Management (Commission) administers the State Water Code, which was created by the 1987 Hawaii State Legislature.
-The Commission’s general mission is to protect and enhance the water resources of the State of Hawaii through wise and responsible management.
+The Commission on Water Resource Management (Commission) administers the State Water Code, which was created by the 1987 Hawai‘i State Legislature.
+The Commission’s mission is to protect and manage the waters of the State of Hawai‘i for present and future generations.

 There are a total of seven members on the Commission.
 Two are ex-officio (by virtue of office) members and five are appointed by the Governor from lists submitted by a nominating committee, subject to confirmation by the Senate.